isobianin/XRDapp/README.md

 <img src="media/icon_main.png" width="60px" class="center" align="left"/>

 XRDapp is a data visualisation tool that aims to streamline the workflow of X-ray diffraction (XRD) analysis.
 This project is developed for the Open University, School of Engineering and Innovation in collaboration with [James Bowen](https://www.linkedin.com/in/bowenjames/) and [Matthew Kershaw](https://www.linkedin.com/in/matt-kershaw-47634b57/).

+# Features
+- thanks to [xylib](https://github.com/wojdyr/xylib/tree/master), work with multiple common and obscure XRD file formats
+- portable .exe file can be used on many lab and personal machines
+- convert loaded files to .txt format so they can be opened and viewed elsewhere
+- load temperature values as a separate file to go hand-in-hand with the current data set
+- customise the viewing window (data points cursor, minor and major grids, change axis spacing values, change font size, etc.)

 # Supported file formats
+XRDapp uses the latest [xylib](https://github.com/wojdyr/xylib/tree/master) version compiled from the official repository.
+In other words, it is at least one commit ahead of the [pip](https://pypi.org/project/xylib-py/) and [fytik](https://github.com/wojdyr/fityk) xylib distribution.
+The key difference is that this locally compiled version partially supports [RAW4.0](https://github.com/wojdyr/xylib/commit/76c4bbce014b8b43fd8c3535c52c33c9c3018fbd) file format.
+Additionally, XRDapp has its own way of interpreting RAW4.0 files that are not recognised by [xylib](https://github.com/wojdyr/xylib/tree/master).

 XRDapp works with the following formats (powered by [xylib](https://github.com/wojdyr/xylib/tree/master)):
 - plain text, delimiter-separated values (e.g. CSV)
 - Crystallographic Information File for Powder Diffraction (pdCIF)